BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 In theory, you can just pass all of your input images to the trainer without any tags, and get a textual inversion embedding out the other side.
 However, the embedding will be _way_ more flexible as if you spend some time tagging the images first.
 The good news is, the tags from the generation process above are already halfway to what you need.

-The goal with tagging is to tell the training process about all of the things that are _not_ the essence of your character in each image.
-For example: we generated training images above that had a neutral gray background, but we don't always want our character to appear in images with neutral gray backgrounds.
-So, we want to tag each image with "neutral gray background" when it goes into the trainer, so that the trainer knows that "neutral gray background" is not an attribute of our character.

 ## Naming your character

 The first and most important thing to include in the tagging is the name of the character (and embedding) itself, i.e. the new thing we want SD to learn.
 Now is a good time to choose a name for your embedding.